 Due to the constrained street width of 56 feet for most of this segment, buffered bike lanes were not possible with a center turn lane, which has safety benefits for all street users.
 The concept would extend the two-way separated bikeway east to the Paden School driveway.
 On-street parking is in high demand so staff is not recommending the elimination of significant parking or a parking lane to accommodate buffered bike lanes or separated bikeways.
 Accessible on-street parking would be provided by using part of the landscape strip to accommodate the eight feet width that is needed.
-Motorists would travel around garbage trucks and delivery trucks into the recommended center turn lane when these vehicles are double parked.
+Loading zones are recommended to allow for delivery truck drivers to park in predictable spots along the study corridor.
 Santa Clara Avenue would not be considered a better alternative because it is narrower, does not have a center turn lane, is a major route for AC Transit, is not part of the San Francisco Bay Trail and would not provide a cross island bikeway.